Build a User Management App with Ionic Angular

 an app called supabase-ionic-angular:

-1npm install @supabase/supabase-jsAnd finally, we want to save the environment variables in the src/environments/environment.ts file.
+1npm install @supabase/supabase-jsAnd finally, save the environment variables in the src/environments/environment.ts file.

-All we need are the API URL and the key that you copied earlier.
+All you need are the API URL and the key that you copied earlier.

-These variables will be exposed on the browser, and that's completely fine since we have Row Level Security enabled on our Database.
+These variables will be exposed on the browser, and that's fine as Row Level Security is enabled on the Database.

-Let's set up a route to manage logins and signups.
-We'll use Magic Links so users can sign in with their email without using passwords.
+Set up a route to manage logins and signups.
+Use Magic Links so users can sign in with their email without using passwords.

 Create a LoginPage with the ionic g page login Ionic CLI command.

-After a user is signed in, we can allow them to edit their profile details and manage their account.
+After a user is signed in, allow them to edit their profile details and manage their account.

 Create an AccountComponent with ionic g page account Ionic CLI command.

-Now that we have all the components in place, let's update AppComponent:
+Now that you have all the components in place, update AppComponent:

-1ionic serveAnd the browser will automatically open to show the app.
+1ionic serveAnd the browser automatically opens to show the app.

 Every Supabase project is configured with Storage for managing large files like photos and videos.